James L. Wynn – Experiences as a German Prisoner of War during WWII

 GEORGE WYNN’S SEARCH FOR HIS BROTHER; WORLD WAR II ENDS

-George never was able to connect with James; they each separately returned to the US.
+George was never able to connect with James; they each separately returned to the US.
 George was on a Liberty ship from England August 4th until August 12th or 13th when they heard over the ship’s radio (conveyed by a drunken ship’s captain) first that a single bomb destroyed an entire Japanese city (Hiroshima, August 6th), then three days later another single bomb had destroyed yet another entire city (Nagasaki, August 9th), and the men on the ship couldn’t get over this: a single bomb!
 A few days later they heard that the war in the Pacific was over.
 He told me years later that he had forgotten about his birthday (August 8th) until August 12th or so, when he realized that he was not going to be shipped across the continent to invade the Japanese home islands, where a million casualties were expected.
 All the men realized that instead they were going home, and would be able to have families.
 He said that this was the best birthday present he had ever received.
-I was born in early June 1946 – the very lead wave of the Baby Boom. – Jeff Wynn
+I was born in early June 1946 – the very lead wave, the sharp end of the spear of the Baby Boom generation. – Jeff Wynn

 ON THE HOME FRONT – by Alice Wynn